ashwinrajaram/town-square/README.md

 ## Install instruction
 To run the applicaiton locally, you will need to run both the client and the server at the same time.
 > :exclamation:IMPORTANT: You will need to create a Supabase account to connect to DB.
-Once a project is created click on 'connect'.
+Create a project in your account and click on 'connect'.
 This should give you your 'DATABASE_URL' and 'DIRECT_URL', which will be used to setup our server.

 Clone this repo from `git clone https://github.com/ashwinrajaram/town-square.git`